Irrela/Irrela.github.io/_posts/english/2023-07-21-IELTS-Speaking-rush.md

 ### Hometown - M

 - Where are you from?

     "I'm from a city called Mianyang in the Sichuan province of China, which is located in the mountainous region `in the western part of` the country.
-You `might have heard of` another more famous city called Chengdu; we're `approximately` 100 kilometers away from there.
-Also, you may be familiar with pandas; our region is a major habitat for these incredible animals.”
+You `might have heard of` another more famous city called Chengdu; we're `approximately` 100 kilometers `away from` there.
+Also, you may be familiar with pandas; And our region is a major `habitat` for these incredible animals.”

 - Tell me about your hometown.
     "My hometown `is situated in` a mountainous region with `a relatively high altitude`.
-The climate there is quite mild, with sunny and cool weather `for most of the year`, making it a very pleasant place to live.  `It used to be primarily focused on` military-related industries, but `over the years`, it `has shifted towards` `civilian enterprises`.
+The climate there is quite mild, with sunny and cool weather `for most of the year`, making it a very pleasant place to live.  `It used to be primarily focused on` military-related industries, but `over the years`, they `have shifted towards` `civilian enterprises`.
 Nowadays, it's known for producing components for televisions, electric vehicles, and `various other electronic devices`.
-The population of the city is mainly `comprised of` skilled `technicians` and `researchers`(The population of the city mainly `consists of` skilled technicians and researchers.), many of whom were `relocated` from different parts of the country `during the planned economy era in the previous century`. `Similar to` most areas in Sichuan, people in my hometown `are accustomed to(are used to)` a relaxed(laid-back) pace of life and prioritize their quality of life over the `relentless work ethic` often seen in coastal regions like Guangzhou, where I'm currently living.
+The majority of population of the city are mainly ~~`comprised of`~~ skilled `technicians` and `researchers`(The population of the city mainly `consists of` skilled technicians and researchers.), many of them were `relocated` from different parts of the country `during the planned economy era in the previous century`. `Similar to` most areas in Sichuan, people in my hometown `are accustomed to(are used to)` a relaxed(laid-back) `pace of life` and prioritize their quality of life over the `relentless work ethic` often seen in coastal regions like Guangzhou, where I'm currently living.
 People work so hard here and tend to `overlook` their families and the need to rest.
 I actually don't think this is a healthy or sustainable way of living.
 Perhaps people in my hometown know better how to enjoy their lives(`Back in` my hometown, people seem to have a better `grasp` of how to enjoy life.”).”

 - What's your favorite thing  in your hometown
     "My favorite thing in my hometown is the diverse and flavorful cuisine.
-It's predominantly Sichuan-style, known for `its widely use of spices(chili pepper)` to `enhance the flavors of the dishes.` Additionally, due to the historical immigration `patterns`, people from various regions have brought their `culinary` styles, making the food here inclusive and diverse.”
+It's predominantly Sichuan-style, known for `its widely use of spices(chili pepper) in seasoning dishes` to `enhance the flavors of the dishes.` Additionally, due to the historical immigration `patterns`, people from various regions have brought their own `culinary` styles and insights, making the food here inclusive and comprehensive.”

 - What's your favorite place in your hometown
-    "My favorite place in my hometown is the `Riverside Boulevard`.
-This `scenic` road is lined with lush `greenery` and offers a `breathtaking` view of the river. `What makes it special` is `the abundance of` public amenities like fitness equipment, sports fields, and open `squares`.
+    "There is a well-maintained `Riverside avenue` I often visit.
+It is a perfect place for running and biking as the abundance of plants there provide a fresh air.
+And it is featured with a variety of public amenities like fitness equipment, sports fields, and open `squares` along with it.
 It's a `hub` of activity, especially `during the early mornings and evenings` when locals gather here for exercise and leisure activities.

     Additionally, `there's a diverse range of` restaurants and tea houses `along the street`.
 This makes it a perfect spot for `socializing with friends`, `whether it's for` a casual chat or a meal. `I find it` incredibly refreshing `to` spend time there, `taking in the beautiful scenery` and enjoying the `vibrant` atmosphere."